 Learning how to get rid of aphids on plants can be the difference between saving your garden or scrapping it, hoping for better luck next time.

-These pests can infiltrate an indoor or outdoor garden and can wreak havoc on your plants.
+These pests don't discriminate between indoor or outdoor gardens, but one thing is certain - they will wreak havoc on your plants.

 What are aphids?